-5. Review and approve the layout of the games and surveillance systems for the gaming facility, including any instructions, procedures, internal controls or other documents related to the layout of games and any instructions, policies, procedures, internal controls or other documents related to surveillance systems.
+5. Review and approve the layout of all table games, card games, gaming devices and surveillance systems for the gaming facility, including any instructions, procedures, internal controls or other documents related to the layout of games and any instructions, policies, procedures, internal controls or other documents related to surveillance systems.

 6. Review and approve the plan for the protection of public safety and the physical security of patrons of the gaming facility.

-7. Review all aspects of the proposed gaming facility to ensure that it will be in compliance with the provisions of the Compact, federal and tribal laws and regulations.
+7. Review all aspects of the proposed gaming facility to ensure that it will be in compliance with the provisions of the Compact, Federal and Tribal laws and regulations.

 b.
-The regulatory agency shall approve the gaming facility application within forty-five (45) days following the receipt of a complete application unless the regulatory agency believes, based upon reasonable evidence, that gaming will be operated at the proposed gaming facility in violation of tribal, federal or other applicable law or the terms and conditions of the Compact.
+The regulatory agency shall approve the Gaming Facility License application within forty-five (45) calendar days following the receipt of a complete application unless the regulatory agency believes, based upon reasonable evidence, that gaming will be operated at the proposed gaming facility in violation of Tribal, Federal or other applicable law or the terms and conditions of the Compact.

 c.
-If the regulatory agency denies an application for a gaming facility license, the regulatory agency shall promptly notify the applicant of the specific reasons for such denial and a description of any corrective actions which the regulatory agency determines will cure the deficiencies which resulted in denial of the application.
+If the regulatory agency denies an application for a Gaming Facility License, the regulatory agency shall, within seven (7) calendar days, notify the applicant of the specific reasons for such denial and a description of any corrective actions which the regulatory agency determines will cure the deficiencies which resulted in denial of the application.

 9.06.
 License Application Fees.
 The license application and renewal fee shall be as set forth in the Gross Gaming Revenue Tax Ordinance.

 9.07.
 Terms of License.
-A Class II and Class III gaming facility license shall be valid for a period of twenty-four (24) months from the date of issuance.
+A Class II and Class III Gaming Facility License shall be valid for a period of twenty-four (24) months from the date of issuance.

 9.08.
 Posting of Licenses.
-The gaming facility license must be posted in a conspicuous location at all times on the premises of each gaming facility.
+The Gaming Facility License must be posted in a conspicuous location at all times on the premises of each gaming facility.
 If the gaming enterprise conducts gaming at more than one location, the gaming enterprise must obtain and post a separate license for each gaming facility.

 9.09.
 Gaming Facility License Renewals.

 a.
-Each gaming facility license must be renewed biennially.
-A renewal fee shall be required for each Class II or Class III gaming facility license in accordance with the Section 9.06.
+Each Gaming Facility License must be renewed biennially.
+A renewal fee shall be required for each Class II or Class III Gaming Facility License in accordance with the Section 9.06.

 b.
 In order to obtain a renewal of a license, the gaming enterprise shall submit a written renewal application to the regulatory agency on the form provided by the regulatory agency.
-No renewal application shall be approved until the Annual Reports required by Section 9.10 have been filed.
+No renewal application shall be approved until the Annual Report required by Section 9.10 have been filed.

 c.
-All renewal applications submitted shall be approved within forty-five (45) days or less unless the regulatory agency believes, based on reasonable evidence, that the gaming enterprise has been or will be operated in violation of tribal, federal or other applicable law or the terms and conditions of the Compact.
+All renewal applications submitted shall be approved within forty-five (45) calendar days or less unless the regulatory agency believes, based on reasonable evidence that the gaming enterprise has been or will be operated in violation of Tribal, Federal or other applicable law or the terms and conditions of the Compact.

 d.
-If the regulatory agency denies a renewal application for a gaming facility license, the regulatory agency shall, within seven days, notify the applicant of the specific reasons for such denial and a description of any corrective actions that the regulatory agency determines will cure the deficiencies which resulted in denial of the application.
+If the regulatory agency denies a renewal application for a Gaming Facility License, the regulatory agency shall, within seven (7) calendar days, notify the applicant of the specific reasons for such denial and a description of any corrective actions that the regulatory agency determines will cure the deficiencies which resulted in denial of the application.

 9.10.
 Annual Reports.
-Each gaming enterprise which possesses a Class II or Class III gaming facility license must file an Annual Report with the regulatory agency and the Tribal Council between the 15th and the last day of June of each year which shall include, at a minimum, the following information:
+Each gaming enterprise which possesses a Class II or Class III Gaming Facility License must file an Annual Report with the regulatory agency and the Tribal Council between the 15th and the last day of June of each year which shall include, at a minimum, the following information:

 a.
-The name, address and telephone number of the gaming enterprise and gaming facility;
+The name, address and telephone number of the gaming enterprise and at each gaming facility;